tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ```

 `RWX` is optional and requires that your cluster has a `ReadWriteMany` volume provisioner.
 If you can make use
-of it it benefits the distribution or scaling of apps.
+of it, it largely benefits the distribution and scaling of apps.
 By default, only `ReadWriteOnce` is enabled.
-To enable `ReadWriteMany` you have to set:
+To enable `ReadWriteMany` you can use the following attribute:

 ```yaml
 cluster: